mozilla/gecko-dev/toolkit/components/ml/docs/index.rst

   console.log(res);

-The following tasks are supported by the machine learning engine:
+The following internal tasks are supported by the machine learning engine:

 .. js:autofunction:: imageToText